 Steven is working to provide a clean water delivery in Kibera, eliminating the burden of water collection and reducing the incidence of waterborne diseases.
 Along with the delivery of water his customers will receive public health and sanitation information through a mobile application.

-Allan, is the founder of portable voices podcasts.
-Portable Voices produces interactive weekly podcasts focused on Nairobi's informal settlements, enabling community residents to express themselves creatively.
-Podcasts are free to listen to and download on any device from anywhere.
+Allan, is the founder of Portable Voices podcasts, which produces interactive weekly podcasts focused on Nairobi's informal settlements, enabling community residents to express themselves creatively.
+They are now also piloting the production of African literature audio books.

-Joshua is starting a cafe dedicated to serving nutritious food and educating the population of Kibera on healthy eating.
-As well, the cafe will provide a safe, clean place for holding meetings, bringing business in Kibera that would not otherwise not be there.
+Joshua started his cafe and catering service to serve nutritious food and educate the population of Kibera on healthy eating.
+As well, the cafe provides a safe, clean place for holding meetings, bringing business into Kibera that would not otherwise not be there.

 Stanley is working to teach youth in Kibera high-level computer programming languages in their own community.
-His graduates will have the opportunity to find freelancing jobs through platforms such as Elance, Upwork, and iWriter
+His graduates have had the opportunity to find freelancing jobs through platforms such as Elance, Upwork, and iWriter and be hired by large companies like Samasource.

 Mary's K-Pads is focused on producing a reusable sanitary towel for women that will be sold at affordable prices (at less that $3 for a 6 month supply).
 Sanitary products are currently unaffordable for many women and girls in Kibera, forcing them to miss work and school during their periods.
 K-Pads creates sustainable, reusable and affordable sanitary pads that will be produced in partnership with local women’s groups.